CoolONEOfficial/personal_site/en/projects/smalltalk.md

 ---
 date: 2020-03-06 00:00
 description: A fast and easy-to-use messenger for iOS inspired by Telegram.
 The app was developed as a final project as part of EPAM's iOS development courses.
 A team of four students, including myself, was involved in the development.
-tags: swift, firebase, firestore, algolia, app project.organisation: EPAM project.platforms: ios project.marketplaces: "github: https://github.com/CoolONEOfficial/smalltalk_messenger"
+tags: swift, firebase, firestore, algolia, app, ios project.organisation: EPAM project.platforms: ios project.marketplaces: "github: https://github.com/CoolONEOfficial/smalltalk_messenger"